allgreed/kasprowicz.pro/content/now.md

 ## Secrets

-In the past 48 hours I've engaged in 2 secret projects.
+In the past 72 hours I've engaged in 3 secret projects.
 By a very broad definition of a project.

 Also: Simon says I'm thinking I'm Spider Jerusalem.
 I'm thinking I'm Spider Jerusalem.
 To be continued.

 ## Health
-Actually somewhat doing meditation, looking keenly at to the mindfulness exercise.
+Actually somewhat doing meditation, looking keenly at returning to the mindfulness exercise.

-I've tried dead hangs, the muscles near the shoulder blades (probably have a fancy Latin name) hurt af.
+I've tried dead hangs - the muscles near the shoulder blades (probably have a fancy Latin name) hurt af.
 My massage therapists got sick so I'm not very interested in further experimentation at the moment.
 Should probably consult with a personal trainer and set up an actual well thought-out routine.

 I've drawn blood to feed the Global Minotaur.
 I didn't have any petrodollars on hand to feed the Minotaur, but we've came to an agreeable solution.
 I've drawn blood.
 My own.
 Settled on a battery of ~21 tests (some are panels, so do they count as 1 or as the number of subtests) to be done yearly.
 This is the price for knowledge and I've literally got it at a discount.